 Yes, you can drive with a bad tire pressure sensor.
 If it is just the sensor that is busted and not anything more serious, your car will drive and operate just fine.
-That being said, it is unwise to put off getting the sensors looked at if they really are bad.
+However, it is unwise to put off getting the sensors looked at if they are bad.
 Having your car think that the tires are low all the time is not good for its computer, and there is a chance that you will start losing air in your tires and not know about it until you have a flat.

 Of course, the tire pressure sensor is not an urgent fix, and many people like to drag their feet on getting it fixed.
-You can still drive to work and run errands with a bad sensor but do not put off getting the system checked for too long.
+You can still drive to work and run errands with a bad sensor, but do not put off getting the system checked for too long.

 What Is TPMS?

 When looking around for tire pressure sensors, you will likely run into the acronym TPMS repeatedly.
 TPMS stands for tire pressure monitoring system.
 It is the official term for the whole sensor array that allows your car’s dashboard to know that a tire is low on air.
 A single tire pressure sensor is just one part of the entire tire pressure monitoring system, and the sensors are the most common part of the system to go bad.